stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 fundamentals and to new sensations.
 An aeon-long tolerance not yet undermined by growing reaction had abolished all illusions of values and principles, and nothing but an approximation to custom was ever sought or expected.
-To see that the mutual encroachments of pleasure-seeking never crippled the mass life of the community&mdash;this was all that was desired.
+To see that the mutual encroachments of pleasure-seeking never crippled the mass life of the community--this was all that was desired.
 Family organisation had long ago perished, and the civil and social distinction of the sexes had disappeared.
 Daily life was organised in ceremonial patterns; with games, intoxication, torture of slaves, day-dreaming, gastronomic and emotional orgies, religious exercises, exotic experiments, artistic and philosophical discussions, and the like, as the principal occupations.
-Property&mdash;chiefly land, slaves, animals, shares in the common city enterprise of Tsath, and ingots of magnetic Tulu-metal, the former universal money standard&mdash;was allocated on a very complex basis which included a certain amount equally divided among all the freemen.
+Property--chiefly land, slaves, animals, shares in the common city enterprise of Tsath, and ingots of magnetic Tulu-metal, the former universal money standard--was allocated on a very complex basis which included a certain amount equally divided among all the freemen.
 Poverty was unknown, and labour consisted only of certain administrative duties imposed by an intricate system of testing and selection.
 Zamacona found difficulty in describing conditions so unlike anything he had previously known;